 Throughout your dealings with licensing issues, keep in mind that you’re not a lawyer and don’t provide legal advice or opinions.
-We explore the divide between lawyers and librarians when it comes to copyright and licensing issues in A Simple Guide to Copyright for Librarians.
+We explore the divide between lawyers and librarians (and other nonlawyers) when it comes to copyright and licensing issues in A Simple Guide to Copyright for Librarians.

 Common Frustrations When Licensing Electronic Resources